frippz/wasd-iso-sv-aek2/README.md

-# Apple Keyboard Layout for WASD V2/V3 (Swedish ISO)
+# Apple Extended Keyboard II – Layout for WASD V2/V3 (Swedish ISO)

 A template file that can be used in [WASD Keyboards](https://www.wasdkeyboards.com) configuation tool.
 This keyboard is inspired by the classic [Apple Extended Keyboard II](https://en.wikipedia.org/wiki/Apple_Extended_Keyboard).
 Template is compatible with both the 105- and 88-key options.